roadiz/skeleton/README.md

 Pay attention that you will have to download your node-types JSON files if you want to replicate your setup in a local environment.

+**We do not recommend this workflow on complex applications** in which you will need to control and version your node-types schema.
+This is only recommended for small and basic websites.

 ### Credits